No Free Lunch for Approximate MCMC: Sufficient Conditions for Large Fluctuations and Warm Starts

 \begin{proof}

 Throughout this proof, we view $Y$ as fixed; all calculations are done conditional on $Y$ when relevant.
-Next, note that we need only pay attention to points $x_{1},\ldots,x_{n}$ in the support of $\gamma$; since this is contained in a fixed compact set by Assumption \ref{GoodGamma}, we can assume without loss of generality that $\sup_{x \in E} \| x \|_{\infty}$ is uniformly bounded even as $n$ goes to infinity.
+Next, note that we need only pay attention to points $x_{1},\ldots,x_{n}$ in the support of $\gamma$.

 Fix some pair $(x,v)$ that are good in the sense of Assumption \ref{AssumptionsGoodPoints}.
-By the first part of the assumption, the tangent plane $W(x)$ to $\mathcal{G}$ shifts very little over neighbourhoods of size $o(n^{-c})$.\footnote{To make this precise we must also avoid possible self-intersections; our earlier notational setup prevents this from being a problem in the following proof.} Let $R = R(n) = \frac{1}{4} \min(n^{-2c}, \frac{A_{3}(A_{1}+A_{3})}{A_{1}} n^{-a_1-a_3})$.
+We will use the fact that, by the first part of the assumption, the tangent plane $W(x)$ to $\mathcal{G}$ shifts very little over neighborhoods of size $o(n^{-c})$.\footnote{As in footnote \ref{footnote_self_intersection}, we are again actually looking at the tangent plane of a part of the open cover (rather than of the manifold as a whole) in order to avoid self-intersections.
+We again leave this as only a footnote, since all our calculations are local and there is no possibility of confusion if you simply assume that self-intersections don't occur. } Let $R = R(n) = \frac{1}{4} \min(n^{-2c}, \frac{A_{3}(A_{1}+A_{3})}{A_{1}} n^{-a_1-a_3})$.

 Fix $v \in W(x)$ and $0 \leq s \leq R(n)$.
 Thus, for $\theta \in \mathcal{B}_{1} \cap \mathcal{B}_{1}(v,x)$ and all $0 \leq s < R(n)$, we have by Inequalities \eqref{EqSomeDir} and \eqref{IneqAssumptionDMax} \be \left(A_3^{-1} n^{-a_3} - s A_1 n^{a_1} \right)p(\theta | x) \leq \left|\frac{d}{dt} p(\theta \mid x+t v)\right|(0) \leq \left(A_3 n^{a_3} + s A_1 n^{a_1} \right)p(\theta | x); \ee since $0 \leq s \leq R(n) \leq \frac{1}{4} (A_1+A_3)^{-1} n^{-a_1-a_3}$, \be \left(\frac{3}{4} A_3^{-1} n^{-a_3} \right)p(\theta | x) \leq \left|\frac{d}{dt} p(\theta \mid x+t v)\right|(0) \leq \left( \frac{4}{3} A_3 n^{a_3} \right)p(\theta | x). \ee